 Don’t let the naysayers win

-When I talked to friends about starting a business, a few said I wasn’t experienced enough, that I should stay in employment until later in life.
-If you’re considering making the switch from full-time employment, you’ll probably hear people say the same, but don’t let them stop you.
+When I spoke to friends about starting a business, a few said I didn’t have enough experience, and that I should stay in employment until later in life.
+If you’re thinking of making the same switch, you’ll probably hear the same, but don’t let them stop you.

 If it’s what you really want, you can make a success of anything you set your mind to.